What is colposcopy?

 You may go back to your normal diet unless your health care provider tells you otherwise.

-Your health care provider will tell you when to return for further treatment or care.
-Generally, women who have had a cervical biopsy will need more frequent Pap tests.
+Your healthcare provider will tell you when to return for further treatment or care.
+Generally, women who have had a cervical biopsy will need Pap tests more often.

 - Foul-smelling drainage from your vagina